markslorach/pagination-next.js/README.md

-# Server-Side Pagination for Next.js App Router Projects.
+# Server-Side Pagination for Next.js App Router Projects

 This project demonstrates how to implement server-side pagination in a Next.js application using the App Router.
 The example focuses on paginating through an array of data, showcasing how to handle URL parameters and fetch the relevant data on each page transition.